herson-xyz/EmergentLab/Projects/EmergentLab/README.md

 ## Current Status

-**Module 2 Complete**: Geometry rendering with vertex buffers, shaders, and render pipeline.
+**Module 3 Complete**: Grid rendering with uniforms, bind groups, and instancing.

 The app currently:
 - ✅ Initializes WebGPU device and adapter